 - There are also electric charcoal starters, which do not use fire.
 Be sure to use an extension cord for outdoor use.

 - When you are finished grilling, let the coals completely cool before disposing of in a metal container.
+Never dispose of coals in a trash dumpster, where they can smolder for days!

 Check the gas tank hose for leaks before using it for the first time each year.
 Apply a light soap and water solution to the hose.
 A propane leak will release bubbles.
 If your grill has a gas leak, by smell or the soapy bubble test, and there is no flame, turn off the gas tank and grill.
 If the leak stops, get the grill serviced by a professional before using it again.
 If the leak does not stop, call the fire department.
 If you smell gas while cooking, immediately get away from the grill and call the fire department.
 Do not move the grill.